 Can chicory root cause allergies in dogs?

-A true allergy to chicory is very rare in dogs.
-It is not considered a common allergen.
-As with any new ingredient, there is a tiny theoretical risk, but it's generally very well-tolerated.
+A true allergy to chicory appears to be rare in dogs.
+As with any new ingredient, there is a small theoretical risk, but it is generally considered well-tolerated.

 Does chicory root help with doggy breath?